ionic-team/ionic-site/docs/cli/uploading_viewing.md

 ## Getting an account

-Head over to our [Ionic platform signup page](http://apps.ionic.io/signup) to get signed up.
+Head over to our [Ionic Cloud signup page](http://apps.ionic.io/signup) to get signed up.
 Currently, this is in beta, and you may be accepted to join the beta testing.

 # Uploading your Ionic App